Caddy Web Server¶

 header @webmanifest Cache-Control "no-cache"

-# SPA served under /app and /app/*
+# SPA served at /

 reverse_proxy frontend:5173